 From our many years of experience in working with thousands of homeowners across the country, and installing millions of feet of LeafFilter gutter protection, we have identified what we call “The 3 Unintended Consequences” of installing a gutter protection system that disturbs the shingle seal of your roof.
-And they are: 1) leaks, 2) moisture in the attic, and 3) voided shingle warranty.
-We call these unintended consequences because a homeowner never intendsor wants to have their roof leak, or allow moisture into their attic, or worse yet, void their shingle warranty.
+And they are 1) leaks, 2) moisture in the attic, and 3) voided shingle warranty.
+We call these unintended consequences because a homeowner never intends or wants to have their roof leak, allow moisture into their attic, or worse yet, void their shingle warranty.

-But unfortunately, that is typically what happens when installing a gutter protection product that slides under the shingles versus gutter guards like LeafFilter that use a patented method.
+Unfortunately, that is typically what happens when installing a gutter protection product that slides under the shingles versus gutter guards like LeafFilter which uses a patented method.
 No question that one of the most important pieces of your home is the roof.
-Its primary responsibility is to protect your home and all of is inhabitants from the elements.
+Its primary responsibility is to protect your home and all of its inhabitants from the elements.
 Keep in mind that these elements become significantly harsher in the winter.
 What would have only been a small, simple crack during the summer, can turn into a serious problem when exposed to snow and freezing temperatures.
-Please avoid purchasing any sort of gutter protection product where part of the installation process involves nailing through, or altering or adjusting, your shingles in any way.
+Please avoid purchasing any sort of gutter protection product where part of the installation process involves nailing through, altering, or adjusting your shingles in any way.

 Unintended Consequence #1 – Roof Leaks

 It doesn’t take too much for a leak to begin.
 In fact, leaks usually start with just a little bit of water underneath your shingles.
 Around mid-November, that little bit of water will start freezing overnight and melting when the sun hits the roof in the morning.
 The freezing water expands, slowly prying the shingles away from the roof.
 The less securely a shingle is fastened, the greater the risk of water damage.
 That risk increases when the weather gets colder because repeated freezing and melting can start to take a toll on the roof.